dariazhuk357/Capstone-Project-/README.md

 ### Yearly Crime Trends

-Yearly crime trends were examined for all the districts contained in the dataset
+Yearly crime trends were examined for all the districts contained in the dataset.

 ![Figure 1](https://github.com/dariazhuk357/Capstone_Project_1/blob/master/Images/LA%20Crime%20Rate%20by%20District.png)